OBrink/RanDepict/docs/index.rst

 RanDepict, an easy-to-use utility to generate a big variety of chemical structure depictions (random depiction styles and image augmentations) based on RDKit, CDK and Indigo.

-This library is intended to be light-weight and easy to use.

 For comments, bug reports or feature ideas, please use github issues or send an email to otto.brinkhaus@uni-jena.de and kohulan.rajan@uni-jena.de